Oracle Java Licensing and Audit FAQ Guide

 Oracle has used three main licensing schemes for Java SE over time:

-- Oracle Binary Code License (BCL): The legacy license for Java SE used for versions and updates released before April 2019.
+- Oracle Binary Code License (BCL): The legacy license for Java SE is used for versions and updates released before April 2019.
 BCL allowed free use of Java for general purposes on PCs and servers.
-No new Java versions use BCL now, but if you have older Java under BCL, that license still governs those copies.
+No new Java versions use BCL now; however, if you have older Java versions under BCL, that license still governs those copies.

 - Oracle Technology Network License (OTN) for Java SE: Introduced with Java SE 11 and applied to Java 8 updates after 2019.
-This license is free only for certain uses (personal, development, etc.) and excludes production use without a subscription.
-Java 8 Update 211+ and Java 11 (and later, up until NFTC was introduced) fall under OTN for general availability downloads.
+This license is free only for certain uses (such as personal and development) and excludes production use without a paid subscription.
+Java 8 Update 211 and later, up to Java 11 (and later, until NFTC was introduced), fall under OTN for general availability downloads.

-- Oracle No-Fee Terms and Conditions (NFTC): This license, launched with Java 17 (2021), allows free use of Oracle JDK in production but only for the current Java version and a limited support period.
+- Oracle No-Fee Terms and Conditions (NFTC): This license, introduced with Java 17 (2021), permits the free use of the Oracle JDK in production, but only for the current Java version and a limited support period.
 It covers Java 17, Java 21, and beyond (while they are the latest).
 After the free period, continued use requires moving to the next version or obtaining a subscription.

 Additionally, in the commercial realm: